Pinafore/848Q/project/README.md

 * What techniques you will explore

-* Your timeline for completing the project (be realistic; you should have your first results by the first deliverable deadline)
+* Your timeline for completing the project (be realistic; you should have your first baseline results in a few weeks and then project results in about a month: it's better to underpromise and overdeliver than the reverse)

 Submit this (and all other deliverables) to Gradescope using the team functionality.

 Intro and Related Work
 ======================